StackFocus/ansible-role-postfix-dovecot/README.md

 ## Requirements

-This role must be run with sudo/become or as root, otherwise the role will fail.
+* This role must be run with sudo/become or as root, otherwise the role will fail.
+* The MySQL server needs to be pre-configured, and the user should already have the appropriate permissions to the database (see [defaults/main.yml] for default values).
+* On Red Hat servers, you need to pre-install PyMSQL (python{2,3}-PyMySQL, which ever is more appropriate to you)

 ## Example Playbook